Ep.022 WordPress Header Customization – Layout Variations (Complete Guide)

 What You’ll Learn

-• Three header layout variations (Default, Centered, Minimal)
+• Two header layout variations (Default, Centered)

 • Responsive design techniques for all devices